-Bar Test.
+Bar test.
 The bar test, also known as catalepsy test (Sanberg et al., 1988), measures the ability of the animal to react to an externally imposed position.
-The right and left forepaws were alternatively placed on three blocks of increasing heights (3, 6, 9 cm).
-The immobility time (in sec) of each forepaw on the blocks was recorded (the cut-off for each step was set at 20 sec).
+The right and left forepaws were alternatively placed on three blocks of increasing heights (3, 6 and 9 cm).
+The immobility time (in seconds) of each forepaw on the blocks was recorded (the cut-off for each step was set at 20 s).

-Drag Test.
-The drag test (Marti et al., 2005), modification of the "wheelbarrow test" (Schallert et al., 1979), measures the ability of the animal to balance its body posture using the forelimbs, in response to backward dragging.
-Each rat was gently lifted from the abdomen leaving the forepaws on the table and dragged backwards at a constant speed of 20 cm sec-1 for a fixed distance of 1 m.
+Drag test.
+The drag test (Marti et al., 2005), modification of the 'wheelbarrow test' (Schallert et al., 1979), measures the ability of the animal to balance its body posture using the forelimbs, in response to backward dragging.
+Each rat was gently lifted from the abdomen leaving the forepaws on the table and dragged backwards at a constant speed of $20~{\rm cm\cdot s^{-1}}$ for a fixed distance of 1 m.
 Two different observers counted the number of touches made by each forepaw.

-Rotarod Test.
-This test measures the ability of the animal to run on a rotating cylinder and provides different information on a variety of motor parameters such as coordination, balance, muscle tone, gait and motivation to run (Rozas et al., 1997).
-The fixed-speed rotarod test was employed using a previously validated protocol (Marti et al., 2005; Marti et al., 2004b).
-Animals were tested starting from 5 rpm, speed was stepwise increased by 5 rpm every 180 sec, and total time spent on the rod was calculated.
+Rotarod test.
+This test measures the ability of the animal to run on a rotating cylinder and provides different information on a variety of motor parameters such as coordination, balance, muscle tone, gait and motivation to run (Rozas and Labandeira Garcia, 1997).
+The fixed-speed rotarod test was employed using a previously validated protocol (Marti et al., 2004b, 2005).
+Animals were tested starting from 5 rpm, speed was stepwise increased by 5 rpm every 180 s, and total time spent on the rod was calculated.

-L-DOPA treatment and abnormal involuntary movements rating

-Rats that successfully performed the amphetamine test were treated for 20 days with L-DOPA (6 mg kg-1 + benserazide 12 mg kg-1, s.c., once daily) to induce abnormal involuntary movements (AIMs), a correlate of LID, as previously described (Bido et al., 2011; Marti et al., 2012; Mela et al., 2012; Mela et al., 2010; Paolone et al., 2015).
-This represents the best validated model of dyskinesia in rodents, (Bastide et al., 2015; Cenci et al., 1998; Cenci et al., 2007).
-Rats were observed for 1 min, every 20 min, during the 3 hours that followed L-DOPA injection or until dyskinetic movements ceased.
-Dyskinetic movements were classified based in their topographical distribution into three subtypes (Cenci et al., 1998; Cenci et al., 2007): (1) Axial AIM, i.e., twisted posture or turning of the neck and upper body toward the side contralateral to the lesion; (2) forelimb AIM, i.e., jerky and dystonic movements and/or purposeless grabbing of the forelimb contralateral to the lesion; (3) orolingual AIM, i.e., orofacial muscle twitching, purposeless masticatory movement and contralateral tongue protrusion.
+L-DOPA treatment and abnormal involuntary movements rating.
+Rats that successfully performed the amphetamine test were treated for 20 days with L-DOPA (6 mg·kg-1 + benserazide 12 mg·kg-1, s.c., once daily) to induce abnormal involuntary movements (AIMs), a correlate of LID, as previously described (Mela et al., 2010; Bido et al., 2011; Marti et al., 2012; Mela et al., 2012; Paolone et al., 2015).
+This represents the best validated model of dyskinesia in rodents (Cenci et al., 1998; Cenci and Lundblad, 2007; Bastide et al., 2015).
+Rats were observed for 1 min, every 20 min, during the 3 h that followed L-DOPA injection or until dyskinetic movements ceased.
+Dyskinetic movements were classified based in their topographical distribution into three subtypes (Cenci et al., 1998; Cenci and Lundblad, 2007): (i) axial AIM, that is, twisted posture or turning of the neck and upper body toward the side contralateral to the lesion; (ii) forelimb AIM, that is, jerky and dystonic movements and/or purposeless grabbing of the forelimb contralateral to the lesion; and (iii) orolingual AIM, that is, orofacial muscle twitching, purposeless masticatory movement and contralateral tongue protrusion.
 Each AIM subtype was rated on a frequency scale from 0 to 4 (1, occasional; 2, frequent; 3, continuous but interrupted by an external distraction; 4, continuous and not interrupted by an external distraction).
-In addition, the amplitude of these AIMs was measured on a scale from 0 to 4 based on a previously validated scale (Cenci et al., 2007).
-Axial, Limb and Orolingual (ALO) AIMs total value were obtained as the sum of the product between amplitude and frequency of each observation (Cenci et al., 2007).
-Therefore the theoretical maximum ALO AIMs score is 432; to be considered fully dyskinetic an animal has to score ≥ 100 .
+In addition, the amplitude of these AIMs was measured on a scale from 0 to 4 based on a previously validated scale (Cenci and Lundblad, 2007).
+Axial, Limb and Orolingual (ALO) AIMs total value were obtained as the sum of the product between amplitude and frequency of each observation (Cenci and Lundblad, 2007).
+Therefore, the theoretical maximum ALO AIMs score is 432; to be considered fully dyskinetic, an animal has to score ≥ 100 .